PenguCCN/Jellycord/README.md

 ***⚙️ Admin Bot Commands***

 - `!setprefix` - Change the bots command prefix
+- `!update` - Download latest bot version
+- `!backup` - Create a backup of the bot and configurations
+- `!backups` - List backups of the bot
+- `!restore` - Restore a backup of the bot
-- `!updates` - Manually check for bot updates
+- `!version` - Manually check for bot updates
 - `!changelog` - View changelog for current bot version
 - `!logging` - Enable/Disable Console Event Logging